simesy/formset/README.md

 ### Wrap webform classes

 As an example, in many cases the Entity plugin architecture expects certain features.
-`FormsetEntityViewBuilder` is unecessary as a Formset has no route or need to be "viewed" but having a thin wrapper around `WebformEntityViewBuilder` keeps things transparent and Drupal happy.
+`FormsetEntityViewBuilder` isn't needed for our module but having it keeps Drupal happy.
+So a thin wrapper around `WebformEntityViewBuilder` is used

 ### Re-use methods, and tweak

-If a class method needs to be overridden, try calling the webform parent class and then modify the response from the parent.
+If a class method needs to be overridden, we try calling the webform parent class and then modify the response from the parent.

-As an exaple, the class `FormsetEntityListBuilder` which extends `WebformEntityListBuilder` calls `->getDefaultOperations` on the parent and then removes the submission related operations.
+As an example, the class `FormsetEntityListBuilder` (which extends `WebformEntityListBuilder`) calls `getDefaultOperations()` on the parent and then removes the submission related operations.

 ```
   public function getDefaultOperations(EntityInterface $entity, $type = 'edit') {